redux-saga/redux-saga/docs/api/README.md

 ### `[...effects] (parallel effects)`

-Creates an Effect description that instructs the middleware to run multiple Effects in parallel and wait for all of them to complete
+Creates an Effect description that instructs the middleware to run multiple Effects in parallel and wait for all of them to complete.

 #### Example

-The following example run 2 blocking calls in parallel
+The following example run 2 blocking calls in parallel :

 ```javascript
 import { fetchCustomers, fetchProducts } from './path/to/api'